Aero has come to Road Bike Tires and it makes a Difference

 The latest road race tires from Continental, ENVE and Pirelli are comparable in rolling resistance, weight, puncture resistance and wet grip

 All three tires are the fastest in their categories, and their differences are likely minimal out on the road.
-Still, from a pure data perspective, the ENVE SES Raceday is the fastest at 5.0 bar (54 PSI) with 9.3 watts, compared to 10.5 watts for both the Continental Aero 111 and Pirelli P Zero Race.
+Still, from a purely data-driven perspective, the ENVE SES Raceday is the fastest at 5.0 bar (74 PSI) with 9.3 watts, compared to 10.5 watts for both the Continental Aero 111 and the Pirelli P Zero Race.

 For reference, the now classic Continental GP5000 S TR is a little faster at 9.7 watts than the Aero 111.
 According to the Bicycle Rolling Resistance test data, the Aero 111 features a casing design similar to the Grand Prix 5000 S TR, with a tougher two-layer + Vectran breaker under the tread and additional three-layer sidewalls, prioritizing durability over minimal rolling resistance.
 It uses Continental’s latest Black Chili compound, which seems to be different from the compounds used in the GP 5000 S TR and GP 5000 TT TR, incorporating the latest advancements to enhance performance.

 The measured weight and tire thickness correspond as expected.
 The less material there is, the faster the tire will be due to minimal hysteresis.
 The following graphs illustrate the same rank order.
-It is worth noting that the ENVE is significantly lighter than the others, saving especially on the sidewall.
-Still, the 2x 50 grams won’t significantly affect the whole rider and bike system.
+It is worth noting that the ENVE is significantly lighter than the others, particularly in the sidewall.
+Still, the 2 x 50 grams won’t significantly affect the entire rider and bike system.

-In puncture resistance, the new Aero 111 outperforms the Grand Prix 5000 S TR by a margin, hinting at a new and improved Black Chilly compound being used.
+In terms of puncture resistance, the new Aero 111 outperforms the Grand Prix 5000 S TR by a significant margin, suggesting that a new and improved Black Chilly compound is being used.
 In the same way, the new Aero 111 outperforms all others when it comes to wet grip.
-Surprisingly, the ENVE performs very well for the less material used in puncture resistance.
+Surprisingly, the ENVE performs very well despite using less material for puncture resistance.
 As seen before, the Pirelli appears to be marginally more robust.

 Based on the latest rolling resistance and grip data, the Continental GP 5000 S TR has lost the top spot to ENVE SES Raceday and Pirelli P Zero Race TLR RS.
-Nevertheless, with the advent of the new Aero 111 front tire, the Continental combo is still the fastest choice for the 2024 season.
+Nevertheless, with the advent of the new Aero 111 front tire, the Continental combo is still the fastest choice.

 A new frontier: influencing aerodynamics with the Continental Aero 111

-As mentioned above, it has long been known that the front tire influences the bike’s aerodynamics.
-This comes as no surprise since the front tire and the front wheels are the first components to hit the clean air in front of the rider.
-Therefore, an optimal tire and wheel combination should provide an advantage from an aerodynamics perspective.
-In July 2024, Continental launched the new Aero 111 tire together with the Swiss Side aero engineers and wheel manufacturer DT Swiss.
+As mentioned above, it has long been recognized that the front tire has a significant impact on the bike’s aerodynamics.
+This comes as no surprise, since the front tire and front wheels are the first components to encounter clean air in front of the rider.
+As we learned in our review of cycling aerodynamics, it’s the front where it matters.
+Therefore, an optimal tire and wheel combination will also provide an aerodynamic advantage.
+In July 2024, Continental launched the new Aero 111 tire in collaboration with Swiss Side aero engineers and wheel manufacturer DT Swiss.
 This is the first tire entirely developed to achieve superior aerodynamics on the front wheel, with technology based on the current Continental GP 5000 S TR.

 The new Continental Aero 111 tire has been designed for the Swiss Side Hadron or DT Swiss ARC / ERC series of wheels.
-It is unclear what benefit it may provide to a rider on different wheelsets.
-Likely, it won’t make you any slower.
+Independent testing from Aerocoach confirms the aerodynamic advantages of their Zephyr set of wheels.
+Likely, this innovation will also benefit other wheelsets.

 What makes the Continental Aero 111 tire stand out from the competition?

 Launch video of the new Continental Aero 111 tire developed together with Swiss Side and DT Swiss.
-Besides the advantages of the tire, it is also quickly mentioned that this tire was particularly designed for the DT Swiss ARC or Swiss Side Hadron wheelset.
+Besides the advantages of the tire, it is also worth mentioning that this tire was specifically designed for the DT Swiss ARC or Swiss Side Hadron wheelset.

 The first dataset is the classic wind tunnel diagrams, which many of you may be accustomed to from wheel testing.
 Shown below for 30 km/h (left) and 45 km/h (right) are the changes of wind resistance in watts in comparison to the angle of the wind, also known as yaw.
 We talked previously about Yaw in our introduction to cycling aerodynamics.
 The graphs are fairly symmetrical because the wind can be angled from either direction.